opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 atomspace: using this link, or using the RelEx server.
 There are competing pros and cons of doing it each way:

+* The RelEx server is deprecated/obsolete.
+It still works, but there no support for it any more.
+No bug-fixes, no active development.

 * The RelEx server is a network server, and can be run on any network-connected machine.

+* If you want to have a networked LG parser server, you can do this with the `CogStoraeNode`.
+See the examples directory.

 * The RelEx server generates scheme strings, which must be parsed by the scheme interpreter in OpenCog.
 This adds a lot of overhead, and